After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 The Halo collar also has dog activity tracking features, so it does a lot more than just create an electric dog fence.
 If you’re worried about your dog getting enough exercise to stay healthy, this is a plus.

-The downside of this kind of electric dog fence system really comes down to cost.
+The downside of this kind of electric dog fence really comes down to cost.
 They are more expensive than the other types of fences, and to get all of the features, you do need to pay for a cellular plan through the collar company (they’re quite affordable, but still an extra expense).

 Factors To Consider While Buying Invisible Dog Fences